Saint Vincent and the GrenadinesOfficial Name: Saint Vincent and the Grenadines

 Passports and visa: U.S. citizens must have a valid U.S. passport at time of entry.

 NOTE: Be aware that Caribbean cruises that begin and end in the United States (closed loop cruises) do not require that you travel with a valid passport.
 However, should you need to disembark due to an emergency and you do not have a valid passport, you may encounter difficulties entering or remaining in a foreign country.
 You may also have difficulty attempting to re-enter the United States by air because many airlines will require a valid passport before allowing you to board the aircraft.
 As such, we strongly recommend that you always travel abroad with your valid passport.

-HIV/AIDS entry restrictions may exist for visitors to and foreign residents of St. Vincent and the Grenadines.
-Please contact the Embassy of St. Vincent and the Grenadines at email@example.com before you travel.
+HIV/AIDS: Some HIV/AIDS entry restrictions may exist.
+Please contact the Embassy of Saint Vincent and the Grenadines before you travel.

 Safety and Security

 Crime: Crimes, including murder, rape, armed robbery, petty street crime, automobile break-ins and burglary, do occur.
 Avoid walking alone, especially in isolated locations and at night.
 Do not leave valuables unattended in public areas, unsecured hotel rooms or in rental homes.

 Do not buy counterfeit or pirated goods.
 These are illegal in the United States, and you may also be breaking local law.